alexander-labarge/high-performance-computing/README.md

-# `cockpit_install.sh` Script
+# `amd64-gentoo-hpc-cockpit-install.sh` Script

-The `cockpit_install.sh` script installs Cockpit and Performance Co-Pilot (PCP) from source on Gentoo Linux.
+The `amd64-gentoo-hpc-cockpit-install.sh` script installs Cockpit and Performance Co-Pilot (PCP) from source on Gentoo Linux.
 The script also configures PAM login authentication problems for Cockpit Web Console login, which has been a major stopping point based on research.

 ## Pending